taminater/LEAPs/content/leaps/leap-17.md

 ### Overview
 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
-GrantsDAO will be governed by five members that are elected by token holder vote.
+GrantsDAO token holder vote would select Three DAO members with the most votes and Two Core-Contributor's with the most votes.
+LyraDAO will distribute an NFT to the selected members to facilitate voting on grants and allocation of grant funds.
 GrantsDAO members are responsible for rewarding grants and allocating the GrantDAO funds.
-GrantsDAO will consist of Three DAO members and Two Core Contributors.

 ### Rationale
 Setting up a GrantsDAO is another step towards decentralized governance.
 This will enable LyraDAO to manage funds towards the betterment of the protocol and attract the talent, skills and, culture to develop and sustain the growth of Lyra.